Benchmarks

 How Declaw measures up

 Sandbox TTI benchmarked using the computesdk/benchmarks methodology.
-Guardrails benchmarked against public datasets (Deepset, Lakera Gandalf, jailbreak-classification, AgentDojo, PII-Masking-300k) and documented attack classes.
-All results compared directly to leading industry solutions.
+Guardrails benchmarked against public datasets (gandalf, InjecAgent, deepset, XSTest, AgentDojo, PII-Masking-300k) and documented attack classes, with anonymized industry context.

 Sandbox Performance